Ta180m/Infectious-Disease-Modeling/README.md

 # Infectious-Disease-Modeling

-A project to modeling infectious diseases with the SIR model and variations.
+A project to model infectious diseases with the SIR model and variations.

 ![](https://raw.githubusercontent.com/Ta180m/Infectious-Disease-Modeling/master/SARS-ESIR.png)